ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 ### personal_openWallet

 `personal_OpenWallet` initiates a hardware wallet opening procedure by establishing a USB connection and then attempting to authenticate via the provided passphrase.
 Note, the method may return an extra challenge requiring a second open (e.g. the Trezor PIN matrix challenge). `personal_openWallet` is identical to `clef_openWallet`.
-The Clef method is not externally eposed, meaning it must be called via a UI.
+The Clef method is not externally exposed, meaning it must be called via a UI.

 ### personal_sendTransaction